-Today, containers are the standard de facto, amounting to 84% use in production in 2020, up from 23% recorded in 2016.
+Today, containers are the standard de facto, amounting to 68% use in production.
 However, it’s important to note that Kubernetes does not make containers.
 Instead, it relies upon a container orchestration technology such as Docker to create them.
 In other words, Kubernetes and Docker more or less need each other.

 According to Pavan Belagatti, “When talking about cloud-native, it is hard to ignore names like Docker and Kubernetes, which have revolutionized the way we create, develop, deploy and ship software at scale.”